Chart Color Schemes

 Epping (East) - North Epping's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Epping (East) - North Epping shows excellent health outcomes with low prevalence of common conditions across all ages.
-Private health cover stands at approximately 58%, higher than Greater Sydney's 62.5%.
+Epping (East) - North Epping shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+Private health cover is high at approximately 58% of the total population (~9,143 people), compared to Greater Sydney's 62.5%.

-Asthma and mental health issues are most prevalent, affecting 5.1% and 4.6% respectively.
-80.2% report no medical ailments, compared to 78.1% in Greater Sydney.
-The area has 15.0% residents aged 65+, lower than Greater Sydney's 17.2%.
-Seniors' health outcomes align with the general population's profile.
+The most prevalent medical conditions are asthma and mental health issues, affecting 5.1 and 4.6% of residents respectively.
+80.2% of residents report being completely clear of medical ailments, compared to 78.1% across Greater Sydney.
+The area has 15.0% of residents aged 65 and over (2,365 people), lower than Greater Sydney's 17.2%.
+Health outcomes among seniors are strong, mirroring the general population's health profile.

 Frequently Asked Questions - Health